rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 Task 1:  Add a new user<br>
-Step 1:  Type the link into the Lab Machine Web browser Step 6:  Open Notepad and paste the auto generated passowrd<br>
+Step 1:  Type the link into the Lab Machine Web browser Step 6:  Open Notepad and paste the auto generated password<br>

 Task 2 - Login and try to create an app<br>
 Step 3:  Create password use:  Pa55w.rd1234<br>